Boost Your Business!

 William:

-Or guaranteed page one rankings.
+Or they guaranteed page one ranking.
 Yes, there’s a difference between guaranteed work and guaranteed results.

 Bernard:

 Now for me.
-If somebody told me they already had SEO before but they had a bad experience with it.
-Now remember, problem and an opportunity, they’re the same thing.
+If somebody told me they already had SEO before but had a bad experience, I make it a point to remember that a problem and an opportunity are the same.

 Bernard:

-You get what you pay for.
-And so you’re able to overcome that by telling them one thing.
-The methodology drives results.
-We rank campaigns.
-We rank websites.
-And that’s all.
 Now, you won’t be confident of that immediately off the bat against your first pitch.
-But the more you work with us, the more confident you’ll get and you will know you will be a believer in the service.
+But the more you work with us, the more confident you’ll get, and you will know you will be a believer in the service.
 And you’ll know that every time you enroll a client into it, we are ready to drive results for them.
 Positive results for them.

 William:

 Here’s the next question I think Berns, you’re more appropriate to answer this.
-How do I build desire and make them trust me.
+How do I build desire and make them trust us?

 Bernard: